 The account structure consists of Business Units and Locations (optional).
 This structure allows you to manage who has access to devices and data based on their job responsibilities by assigning users to a Business Unit and a Role.
 Essentially a Business Unit groups devices together to allow users to be assigned to the devices they are responsible for.
 Business Units can also be added to Reports and Alert Rules.
 If your organization has areas that specific staff is responsible for, you would create a Business Unit for each area, then assign devices and users to the specific Business Unit they are responsible for.

 User Announcements are an easy way to periodically communicate important information to your OneVue users.
 An active User Announcement appears on the Dashboard for all users.
 You can set the date an announcement starts and when it ends, customize the text displayed, and insert links and images.

 A User is someone who can log in to your OneVue account.
-Each user has a unique profile where you can manage what data and features a user has access to by assigning Roles and Device Classes.
+Each user has a unique profile where you can manage what data and features they have access by assigning their Role and Device Class.
 From a user profile, you can also set their alert preferences and timeout exempt settings.

 An Alert Rule generates alert notifications to notify staff when a OneVue Sync Transmitter is in an Alarm state.
 When in an Alarm state, an alert notification is sent to those specified in the Alert Rule in either a text, email, or voice message.
 The content of the alert notification identifies the Transmitter and the condition that resulted in the Alarm state.